apryor6/apryor6.github.io/_posts/Identifying-Opioid-Prescribers/2016-10-24-opiate-prescription-prediction.md

 ---
 layout: dark-post
-title: Combating the Opioid Epidemic with Machine Learning
+title: Combating the Opioid Epidemic with Machine Learning [R]
 description: "Can we save live with machine learning?"
 tags: [Machine Learning, R, Opioid]
 ---